Syndel-Birb/msr-documentation/docs/index.md

 ## Contributing

+This project needs help from the community to be the best that it can!
 Want to contribute here or write an article?
-Check out some of the formatting examples in the "Article Reference Material" section, prepare your text, and read the official documentation linked.
-Generally speaking, each article in its respective category should follow a similar format to present its information.
+Check out some of the formatting examples in the "Article Reference Material" section, read the official documentation linked, and then edit or prepare your article.
+Generally, each article in its respective category should follow a similar format to present information.

 Site pages here are prepared in markdown .md format.